Kilimanjaro June 16 - 30 2019 Expedition Itinerary

-Monday: Rest and pack.
+Monday June 17: Rest and pack.
 Our first dawn in Tanzania will be met by birdsong, sunrise at 6.00 and, if we are lucky, a view of Kilimanjaro from our hotel courtyard.
 This is a free day.
 For those who want, we'll hang out, take a swim, and go into town to visit the market and drop by to see friends at Msamaria Center for Street Children.
-The kids get off school around three and will be excited to have some wazungnu (white people) to entertain and play with.
-We'll be taking some duffel bags of supplies for the kids and the school nurse.
-After a lovely dinner back at the hotel we'll get our packs ready for an early departure in the morning.
+After dinner back at the hotel we'll get our packs ready for an early departure in the morning.

-Saturday: Moving at this height takes time.
+Saturday June 22: Moving at this altitude takes time.
 We'll hike for only four or five hours to Barafu Camp at 15,000 feet.
 Barafu means 'ice' and we'll be thankful for our warm sleeping bags and down parkas.
 Bedtime will be 5 p.m. as the next morning we climb to the summit.

 After spending some time at the summit, we retrace our steps to Stella Point before taking a quicker descent route back to Barafu Camp.
 At this juncture, most people want to sleep and refrain from moving, but we'll do the right thing and keep descending on tired legs.
 As we drop down, at around 2,000 feet each hour, the air will become thicker and warmer, we'll breathe more easily, and look back over our shoulders to the mountain behind.
 Mweka Camp (pronounced 'm oik a') is at 10,000 feet.
 We'll eat, sleep and wake up in the morning to the sounds of the rainforest.

-Sunday: With an early arrival in Amsterdam, most people will be back in UK or USA by early afternoon.
+Sunday June 30: With an early arrival in Amsterdam, most people will be back in EU or USA by early afternoon.